Directional emission of a readout resonator for qubit measurement: Device Description and Characterization

 \section{Device Description and Characterization}

 We experimentally realize an all-pass readout resonator.
-The chip micrograph is shown in Fig.~\ref{fig:micrograph}a, corresponding to the circuit model in Fig.~\ref{fig:ckt-model}e.
+The chip micrograph is shown in Fig.~\ref{fig:micrograph}a, corresponding to the circuit model in Fig.~\ref{fig:ckt-model}e, with the addition of a superconducting quantum interference device (SQUID) in place of a single Josephson junction.
 The identical $\lambda_r/4$ resonators (blue) are coupled to the feedline (red) capacitively on the open end (Fig.~\ref{fig:micrograph}b) and inductively on the shorted end (Fig.~\ref{fig:micrograph}c).
 The claw design in Fig.~\ref{fig:micrograph}d provides symmetric qubit-resonator coupling rate $g$ to a single-island flux-tunable transmon qubit (green) with global magnetic flux bias and dedicated drive line (yellow).
 We minimize sensitivity to spatial variation by making the two quarter-wave resonators geometrically identical and in very close proximity on the chip.

 A 2D sweep of $|S_{21}|$ versus flux bias and frequency is shown in Fig.~\ref{fig:drr_S21}a.
 This tunable flux bias enables us to \textit{in situ} tune the qubit-mediated coupling between the resonators, similar to the qubit-mediated coupling used for tunable couplers \cite{yan_tunable_2018}.
 We observe that all-pass behavior occurs near the flux bias $|\Phi/\Phi_0|=0.291$, corresponding to a dressed qubit frequency of $\wqt/2\pi=\SI{6086}{MHz}$, and choose this as our operating point.
-In Fig.~\ref{fig:drr_S21}a, we show excellent agreement with finite-element simulation, where the transmon qubit is approximated as a linear oscillator.
-See Appendix~\ref{sec:app-ipf} for more details.
+In Fig.~\ref{fig:drr_S21}a, we show agreement with finite-element simulation, where the transmon qubit is approximated as a linear oscillator.
+See Appendix~\ref{sec:app-fem} for more details.
+We note that near $\Phi/\Phi_0=0$, due to the strong hybridization of the resonator and qubit modes, the measured features are fainter than in simulation.
+This is because simulation approximates the qubit as a linear oscillator, whereas in reality, the qubit's nonlinearity prevents the population of higher excited states by microwave drives.